SmileiPIC/Smilei/doc/Sphinx/collisions.rst

 .. figure:: _static/conductivity.png
   :width: 10cm

-  Conductivity of colid-density copper.
+  Conductivity of solid-density copper.
 Each point is one simulation.

 ----